M0imaritim/Maze/README.md

-│-- obj/                     # Compiled object files (generated during compilation) │-- Makefile                 # Automates compilation and linking │-- README.md                # Project documentation (setup, controls, and gameplay)
+│-- obj/                     # Compiled object files (generated during compilation) │-- Makefile                 # Automates compilation and linking │-- README.md                # Project documentation (setup, controls, and gameplay) │-- screenshots/             # Screenshots and GIFs for documentation
 ```

+## 🏗️ How the Raycasting Algorithm Works

+Raycasting is used to create a **3D illusion from a 2D map** by casting rays from the player's viewpoint.
+Here's a breakdown of how it works:

+1. **Cast Rays** 📡: For each vertical column of the screen, a ray is projected.
+2. **Detect Wall Collisions** 🚧: The ray moves step by step until it hits a wall.
+3. **Calculate Distance** 📏: The distance from the player to the wall is measured to determine depth.
+4. **Render Wall Heights** 🏗️: The closer the wall, the taller it appears; the farther, the shorter.
+5. **Apply Textures** 🎨: The correct slice of the texture is mapped to each wall column.

 ## 🚀 Installation & Running the Game